-The UrbanSim Cloud Platform is being released in early 2017 for worldwide use in local and metropolitan planning applications.
-The platform runs UrbanSim models on the cloud, and provides a web browser user interface, making it possible to begin using UrbanSim quickly, and without extensive hardware and software requirements.
-It is being provided as an annual subscription, with new features and data updates incorporated as they become available.
-We are developing three versions of the platform that run at different levels of geography.
-Within the United States, we have released pre-built and calibrated UrbanSim models for most metropolitan areas, using a census block geography as the representation of geography.
-For users worldwide, we are releasing versions that run at a zone or a parcel level of detail, and enabling users to load their own data and use our cloud-based tools to estimate and calibrate the models, and then to create scenarios and to simulate them year-to-year for planning horizons that are often up to 30 years for long-term infrastructure planning.
+UrbanCanvas Modeler was launched in August, 2017 for use in local and metropolitan planning applications.
+The platform runs UrbanSim models on the cloud, and provides a web browser user interface, making it possible to begin using UrbanSim quickly and without extensive hardware and software requirements.
+It is being provided as an annual or monthly subscription basis, with new features and data updates incorporated as they become available.
+We are planning three versions of the platform that run at different levels of geography.
+Within the United States, we have released pre-built and calibrated UrbanSim models for most metropolitan areas using a census block geography as the base representation of location.
+For users worldwide, we are providing consulting services to build versions that run at a zone or a parcel level of detail, and then to create scenarios and to simulate them year-to-year for planning horizons that are often up to 30 years for long-term infrastructure planning.

-To make state-of-the art urban modeling as accessible as possible to smaller and medium sized metro areas, we offer subscriptions to the block-level UrbanSim Cloud Platform which has pre-built models for almost every metropolitan area in the United States, at a census block level of detail.
+To make state-of-the art urban modeling as accessible as possible to smaller and medium sized metro areas, we offer subscriptions to the block-level UrbanSim Cloud Platform with pre-built models for almost every metropolitan area in the United States.
 We have already done the hard work of assembling the data, specifying the models, estimating their parameters, calibrating them against observed data, and summarizing the validation of the models.
 All that is needed for users in virtually any metropolitan area in the United States is a subscription to begin using this powerful platform.
-To sign up for a free 30 day trial of the UrbanSim Cloud Platform, please fill out our trial registration.

 Design scenarios based on existing and proposed policies interactively and visually to simulate variations of land use and transportation plans.
 These scenarios can be compared across various attributes to allow regional planners to make calculated and informed decisions.